AndrewNolte/RobotPy/README.md

 This version strips all of the FRC specific stuff out, including hardware and network tables.

-It adds on the fly customizable commands, via triggers and assists It replaces the Networktables frontend with a Flask Server It allows for easy simulation support via a hardware abstraction layer that can be set up with AirSim
+It adds on the fly customizable commands, via triggers and assists.

+It replaces the Networktables frontend with a Flask Server.

+It allows for easy simulation support via a hardware abstraction layer that can be set up with AirSim.